Rules of Procedure for Commercial Arbitration (Effective September 1, 2023)

 (7) any other matters the arbitrator deems appropriate to consider.

-(c) If the parties cannot agree on a hearing format, then in determining how the hearing will be conducted, the arbitrator should strike an appropriate balance between all relevant concerns including, but not limited to, the extent to which:
+(d) If the parties cannot agree on a hearing format, then the arbitrator should strike an appropriate balance between all relevant concerns including, but not limited to, the extent to which:

 1) scheduling all or part of the hearing in person may: